Prototype V, 2017-2018

 The padded paper napkins used by residents for 3 weeks at each meal in the real refectory are stored and archived to reflect the historical passage of humans in that place and the value of what we throw away in our daily waste.

-Choreography : Gilles Viandier – Musical composition : Alberto Carretero Aguado – Dancers & singers : Marta Capaccioli , Gaspard Charon, Marie Simon – Musicians : Ahmed Amine Ben Feguira (oud), Nicolas Garnier (oboe + electric bass), Elsa Marquet-Lienhart (alto flute), Clothilde Rullaud (flute + singing) © Royaumont Fondation 2018
+Choreography : Gilles Viandier – Musical composition : Alberto Carretero Aguado – Dancers & singers : Marta Capaccioli , Gaspard Charon, Marie Simon – Musicians : Ahmed Amine Ben Feguira (oud), Nicolas Garnier (oboe + electric bass), Elsa Marquet-Lienhart (alto flute), Clothilde Rullaud (flute + singing) © Royaumont Fondation 2018 – Photos : Laurent Pailler

-[CHAIR_S] – The muscular and edible part of the animal or vegetable body, the realm of the flesh has never ceased to torment human spirituality (towards an increasing interiorization/sacralization).
+Muscular and edible part of the animal or vegetable body, the realm of the flesh has never ceased to torment human spirituality (towards an increasing interiorisation/sacralisation).
 It refers to the diabolical power that inhabits the body down to the deepest principle of the human person, and also allows us to eat to survive.
-Thus the refectory space concentrates several paradoxes, a place of aspiration and digestion, a unifying force of the community but devoted to noble silence, a place of listening but no representation… How is the verb, the song, the life born from the womb?
+Thus the refectory space concentrates several paradoxes, a place of aspiration and digestion, a unifying force of the community but devoted to noble silence, a place of listening but no representation… How does the word, song, life come into being from the womb?
 What tends the soul (anima) towards the light?
 How to find one’s own chair within the flesh… and forget time?
 A piece about multiple passages.